 - Influenza, or flu, is a common virus that makes people sick every year, and can kill people.
 Flu vaccines help people avoid getting the flu.
 Flu can be a very serious disease.
 In 1918, just after the First World War, a pandemic of Spanish Flu broke out.
 It killed 40 million people around the world — far more than the war had killed.
 Read about the history of the flu.

 - Coronavirus.
-At this writing, we are experiencing a coronavirus pandemic.
+At this writing, coronavirus has become endemic after the pandemic.
+It’s still turning up in schools.
 Read on for some lessons about COVID-19.

 Llamas, dramas, and the coronavirus